Robotistan/Robotistan-RDT/docs/en/source/education/education.rst

 PicoBricks Education
 #########

-You can easily access the projects you can find in Picobricks Education Content here.
-With Picobricks, you can start your coding learning adventure quickly with the projects here and advance yourself.
+You can easily access the projects you can find in PicoBricks Education Content here.
+With PicoBricks, you can start your coding learning adventure quickly with the projects here and advance yourself.

 .. image:: /../_static/education.gif